rikulo/rikulo-docs/Getting_Started/Hello_World.md

     TextView welcome = new TextView("Hello World!");

 We also specify the layout information in the `profile` property, such that the message shall be placed in the center of the parent.
-It is done by specifying `anchor` as parent, and `location` as `center center`.
+The code is as follows.
+For more information, please refer to [the Layouts chapter](../Layouts/index.md).

     welcome.profile.text = "anchor: parent; location: center center";